 The Holy Hands project worked on four aspects of early knitted gloves.
 These were:

 A literature search and review conducted by Lesley O’Connell Edwards which brings together all known literature on these textiles.
 It includes sources in several languages including English, French, German, Dutch, and Spanish.
-(In preparation).
+Available to download here.

 The online KEME database presents the information the research team was able to gather (principally from online sources).
 Data about 96 pairs of gloves, single gloves, or fragments are available to search using common features such as original colour, embellishments, including embroidery and tassels, and construction.
 Visit the database here.

-The feasibility of a citizen science reconstruction project was also researched by recreating some aspects of the gloves: Angharad worked on fingertips and Lesley charted some of the gauntlet patterns.
+The feasibility of a citizen science reconstruction project was also researched by recreating some aspects of the gloves: Angharad worked on fingertips and Lesley charted some of the gauntlet patterns (see below for works in progress).